-Red kidney beans, although safe to eat when properly cooked, should not be eaten raw or partially cooked, because of the naturally occurring toxin Phytohaemagglutinin.
+Red kidney beans can be toxic.
+Although safe to eat when properly cooked, they should not be eaten raw or partially cooked, because of the naturally occurring toxin Phytohaemagglutinin.
 This versatile bean lends itself well to both main and side dishes and offers you a wide range of nutrients.

-The toxin, measured in hemagglutinating units, or hau -- a measure of toxicity -- falls from a high of 70,000 hau in raw beans to under 400 hau when you thoroughly cook the red kidney beans.
+The toxin, measured in hemagglutinating units, or hau — a measure of toxicity — falls from a high of 70,000 hau in raw beans to under 400 hau when you thoroughly cook the red kidney beans, according to The Ohio State University College of Food, Agricultural, and Environmental Sciences.
 Unfortunately, you do not have to eat very many beans to get sick, as it only takes eating four or five raw or undercooked beans before symptoms begin.

 The study found that if you soak the beans overnight to soften them, and then boil them for a minimum of 10 minutes, the toxin drops to an acceptable and safe level.
 Avoid cooking the beans at a low temperature, as a bean cooked at 180 degrees Fahrenheit can still be toxic.

 As long as you cook the red kidney beans thoroughly and boil them for 10 minutes, you do not need to avoid consuming this healthy bean.
 Avoid using a crockpot, and cook the beans on the stove instead to ensure the beans do not simmer at a relatively low temperature and thus fail to come to a complete boil.

 Keep raw beans away from young children, who may not understand that eating a raw bean may be dangerous.
 Use kidney beans in salads, with basmati rice, in chili or served as a side dish.

 - USDA: Phaseolus Vulgaris L.: Kidney Bean